wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic_tuning.rst

     If the ``-a`` option is used in combination with the ``-f`` option, all users not included in the file are given a random password.

-      - If the script is run:
+      - For example, if the script is run with the following options:

         .. code-block:: console